 Among all women, the ones that got one dose got pregnant 2.4 times less often, and those who got three doses got pregnant 3.2 times less often, as compared to the women unvaccinated against HPV.

-In another study a connection between the HPV vaccine and infertility has not been found.
+In another study a link between the HPV vaccine and infertility has not been found.
 However, this study compared young vaccinated women to older unvaccinated women.
 Neither did the study analyze the number of doses received by the women.

-One of the components of Gardasil in ‘Polysorbate 80’.
+One of the components of Gardasil is ‘Polysorbate 80’.
 It’s an emulsifier that is often used in food and cosmetics, and is considered safe enough to be used in vaccines as well.
 Although, of course, no one checked for its safety in vaccines.
 In a study on rats, however, it turned out that when newborn rats are injected with Polysorbate 80 their oestrus cycle is disrupted (increase from 4.3 to 9-14 days).
 In addition, they had low ovarian weight, abnormal uterus cytology, enlarged uterus and accelerated aging of the reproductive organs.

 In addition, Polysorbate 80 can penetrate the blood-brain barrier. .
 Moreover, because of this property it is often added to medicine intended for the central nervous system.